Astra Nova School

+Astra Nova School is a nonprofit online school.

-Astra Nova School, successor to Ad Astra, is a nonprofit online school founded by Elon Musk and Joshua Dahn on the campus of SpaceX.
-The Washington Post said it was possibly "the most exclusive school in the world".
+Astra Nova is the successor to Ad Astra, originally founded by Elon Musk and Josh Dahn on the campus of SpaceX in Hawthorne, California.
+Of Ad Astra, The Washington Post said it was possibly "the most exclusive school in the world".

 History

 Ad Astra (meaning "To the stars" in Latin) was launched in 2014 after Musk pulled his five children out of school, saying in an interview that "They weren't doing the things I thought should be done."
-Musk hired Joshua Dahn to design the new school and teach a small group of students, mainly Musk's own children and those of SpaceX employees, for free.
+Musk hired Josh Dahn to design the new school and teach a small group of students, mainly Musk's own children and those of SpaceX employees, for free.
 Grades, foreign language studies, and music lessons were notably absent from the school's curriculum.
 The school left SpaceX campus in June 2020 when Musk's children graduated.

 In Walter Isaacson's 2023 biography, Elon Musk, Musk states, "They went there until they were about fourteen but then I thought they should be introduced to the real world for high school.
 What I should have done is extend Ad Astra through high school."

 In August 2020, the former faculty and students of Ad Astra created the non-profit Astra Nova School.